taismota/RAA/README.md

 #RAA

 Hello!
-This the main project I have worked on so far.
+This the main project I have worked.
 It has been the best learning experience of my life so far.
 As the lead in this project, I do a little bit of everything including managing a team, Solidworks Design, PCB design, soldering, 3D printing and others that I am probably forgetting.